vippsas/vipps-checkout/vipps-checkout-api-faq.md

 Please feel free to make a PR with a question if something is unclear.

+## Testing

+### I can't test card payments in Merchant Test (MT) environment, is there something wrong?

+We currently don't support card payments in test environment, only payments using Vipps MT app.
+If you need to do verification, we suggest doing a NOK 1 payment in production, and do a subsequent refund, which will make the funds available again within a week.

 ## When paying by card

 ### What card types are supported?